SGrondin/bottleneck/README.md

 });
 ```

 `minTime` and `maxConcurrent` are enough for the majority of use cases.
 They work well together to ensure a smooth rate of requests.
-If your use case requires executing requests in **bursts** or every time a quota resets, look into [Refresh Intervals](#refresh-intervals).
+If your use case requires executing requests in **bursts** or every time a quota resets, look into [Reservoir Intervals](#reservoir-intervals).

 ### Step 2 of 3